Discover Venice with a professional historian

 History of Venice

-You’ll find blog posts, long form articles, newsletters, various lists and the occasional translation of entries from the Curiosità Veneziane on this site.
+Between blog posts, long form articles, newsletters, various lists, and translations from the Curiosità Veneziane and others reference works, there are over two hundred in-depth articles on this site.

 Recent writings